Nuukele Gboe: Club career

-Nuukele grew up in Ohio, he attended Groveport Madison High School.
-Between 2018 and 2020 Nuukele left Northland Pioneer and joined Dakota Fusion FC in the National Premier Soccer League.
+Gboe grew up in Ohio.
+Hee attended Groveport Madison High School.

+Between 2018 and 2020, he left Northland Pioneer and joined Dakota Fusion FC in the National Premier Soccer League.

 FC Buffalo and Niagara Purple Eagles

-On 1 May 2020, he signed with FC Buffalo in the USL League Two on loan.
+On 1 May 2020, Gboe signed with FC Buffalo in the USL League Two on loan.

 He later joined Niagara Purple Eagles men's soccer on a permanent deal in the same year.

 ASC San Diego

-In April 2023, Nuukele, then signed with Albion San Diego of the National Independent Soccer Association.

-After series of matches with Albion San Diego, he appeared for them in a fixture against San Diego Loyal in the Lamar Hunt US Open Cup on April 5, 2023.
+In April 2023, Gboe signed with Albion San Diego of the National Independent Soccer Association.
+After a series of matches with Albion San Diego, he appeared for them in a fixture against San Diego Loyal in the Lamar Hunt US Open Cup on April 5, 2023.

 Georgia Lions FC

-He signed with Georgia Lions FC on January 4, 2024.
+Gboe signed with Georgia Lions FC on January 4, 2024.

 International career

-Nuukele is eligible to represent the United States at the international level, but was called up by Liberia U-20 in an international friendly game in 2017.
+Gboe is eligible to represent the United States at the international level, but was called up by Liberia U-20 in an international friendly game in 2017.